decibel-threshold-event-displayer/decibel-threshold-event-displayer/doc/scrum/sprints.md

 - Working with LaTeX and Markdown for documentation

 Problems:
-- Correct setup LaTeX Bibtex for citations
+- Correct setup of Bibtex for citations
 - Gitlab:
     - Merge requests cannot be enabled at the moment
-    - The issue board viewm (Kanban) based on tags is not really usable
+    - The issue board view (Kanban) based on tags is not really usable
 - We did not properly plan the first sprint, thus we had make adjustments while the sprint was already running
     - We had to split issues into tasks because multiple people working on the same issue
-    - We did not do the planning poker before the sprint and had to weight the tasks during the sprint
+    - We did not do the planning poker before the sprint and had to weigh the tasks during the sprint
 - We underestimated the required time for each package of work

 Improvements:
-- Properly prepare the sprint with issues, tasks and planning poker
+- Properly prepare the sprint with issues, tasks, and planning poker
-- More realistic weighting the tasks and issues
+- More realistically weighing the tasks and issues

 # Sprint 2